mrochon/ClaimsEncryption/README.md

     {"aud":"<application id>","property1":"CfDJ8OKS0TfF....27hGvaJ0kU3oTTl"}

 **/decrypt**: validates signature of the JWT token submitted in the body of the request and decrypts claims which can be validly decrypted.
-This operation must be called with an OAuth2 token allowing the caller to call this operation (scope=decrypt).
+This operation must be called with an OAuth2 token allowing the caller to call this operation (*roles* claim **must** include *decrypt* role).
 The caller's application id (the *azp* claim) must be same as the *aud* claim of the token whose claims need to be decrypted.

 **Request**